Cucumber Gin and Tonic with Mint

 1. In a highball glass, vigorously muddle cucumber slices and mint with a muddler for 20-30 seconds until large pieces are broken.

-5. Garnish with fresh mint, cucumber spears, or additional lime
+3. Stir slowly with a cocktail spoon for 15 seconds.
+Garnish with fresh mint, long cucumber slices, or additional lime

 Notes